New Jersey Family Leave Act

 The New Jersey Family Leave Act allows up to twelve (12) weeks of unpaid time off in order to:

 Care for a newly born or adopted or foster child, as long as the leave begins within one year of the date the child is born or placed with the employee; or

 Care for a family member who has a serious health condition in-patient care, continuing medical treatment or in need of medical supervision.
 The New Jersey Family Leave Act considers a family member to include a child, parent, parent-in-law, sibling, grandparent, grandchild, spouse, domestic partner, or one partner in a civil union couple, or any other individual related by blood to the employee, and any other individual that the employee shows to have a close association with the employee which is the equivalent of a family relationship.

 Care for a family member in the event of a declared state of emergency because of an epidemic of a communicable disease, a known or suspected exposure to the communicable disease, or efforts to prevent spread of a communicable disease.
 This includes caring for a family member who has been recommended by a health care provider to self-quarantine or to care for a child because of a school closure.

 The term “care” is defined as including but not being limited to,

 Physical care, emotional support, visitation assistance in treatment, transportation, arranging for a change in care, assistance with essential daily living matters and personal attendant services.Amount of New Jersey Family Leave

-If you have questions about your New Jersey Family Leave Act rights, please contact us to schedule a consultation with an experienced discrimination and FMLA attorney.
+If you have questions about your New Jersey Family Leave Act rights, please contact us to schedule a consultation with an experienced family leave act attorney.